Problets - How instructors can use them.

 own time.

-- Instructors must make using the problets a mandatory part of
+- Instructors make using problets a mandatory part of

 the course.
 Otherwise, students are unlikely to use problets, or